Molkobain/itop-bubble-caselogs/README.md

 ),
 ```

+## Contributors
+I would like to give a special thank you to those who contributed to this project, including:

+### Aliases
+- @pcadeot

 ## Licensing
 This extension is bound by the license you purchased.
 A license grants you a non-exclusive and non-transferable right to use and incorporate the item in your personal or commercial projects.
 There are several [licenses available](https://www.molkobain.com/usage-licenses/).